binarin/rabbitmq_metronome_elixir/README.md

 Elixir.
 This is the simplest possible plugin that can be used as a base for making more complex ones.

+This'll work only with RabbitMQ versions starting at ~3.7.0~.

 ## Running in an interactive mode